Range Map

 • Pitch Sensitivity.
 The all-moving stabilator is more responsive than a conventional elevator and is the source of the Cardinal’s reputation for pilot-induced oscillations in the flare.
 Type-specific landing training meaningfully reduces this; without it, the issue is real.

 • Payload vs. Range.
-With 50-gallon standard or 61-gallon optional tanks, filling to the brim leaves limited margin for passengers and bags.
+With 49 gallons usable, filling to the brim leaves limited margin for passengers and bags.
 Full-fuel, four-adult flights are rarely feasible.

-• SID Inspection Burden.
-The strutless cantilever-wing design requires the Cessna SID wing-carry-through corrosion inspection, which is more involved than the structural checks on strut-braced Cessnas.
+• Wing Spar Inspection Burden.
+The strutless cantilever wing falls under AD 2023-02-17, the carry-through spar eddy-current inspection, which is more involved than the structural checks on strut-braced Cessnas.
+The recurring inspection runs roughly $3,100 to $3,800, and an on-condition spar replacement can run far higher.
 Pre-purchase scope and ongoing inspection cost both reflect this.

 • Used-Market Depth.
 Production ended in 1978, the fleet is finite, and 150 hp versus 180 hp variants do not trade interchangeably.
 Buyers should price the variant, not the model line.